WiseWarWolf/Final-Project/README.md

 gain access to the website now click the load data button and reload the website with ctrl + r and the log should be populated and showed show more recent clock in.

-here is the website: [https://github.com/WiseWarWolf/Final-Project](https://wisewarwolf.github.io/Final-Project/index.html)
+here is the website: [Clocked-in website](https://wisewarwolf.github.io/Final-Project/index.html)